neelakurunji/dynatrace-aws-s3-log-forwarder/README.md

 The metrics and the usage stats for the utility will be made available in CloudWatch.
 A health dashboard will be also created dispalying all the important metrics.

-The dashboard name will be - <Your Stack Name>-monitoring-dashboard.
+The dashboard name will be - Your Stack Name-monitoring-dashboard.
 A sample screen of the dashboard is shown below -

 ![Dashboard](docs/images/dashboard.png)